mdlemay/m-lemays-org-website/content/post/gardening/index.md

    - Ardenberry (purchased directly from its namesake, the former county extension agent for our area, Mr. Arden, at the Tualitin Valley Garden Club sale)
    - Obsidian
    - Triple Crown thornless
- - Feijoa/Pineapple Guava (it doesn't fruit here, but we enjoy eating the sweet-tasting flower petals)
  - Fig
    - Brown Turkey
  - Goji